adi-g15/worldLineSim/README.md

 cmake --build .
 ```

-> It WILL build using MSVC compiler
->
-> the github action is failing, since it's not building on GCC due to SFINAE errors, which work on MSVC though GCC maybe more strict, i am not focusing on that for now
+> You may set CMAKE_Build_Type as Release

 ## Creating your own Custom ENTITIES (for example, horses)

-* Inherit from the Entity class (Interface actually), override/implement the `startSimulation` and `pauseSimulation` virtual member functions, and others that are pure virtuals, and need to be overloaded in Entity class
+* Inherit from the Entity class, override/implement the `startSimulation` and `pauseSimulation` virtual member functions, and others that are pure virtuals, and need to be overloaded in Entity class

 * In `World` constructors, make sure your push your new entities to the entities vector with `entities.push_back(new Horse(this));`